 Minnesota's rural lakes and forests offer ample opportunity for RPAP students to pursue fishing, cross-country skiing, camping, and other outdoor activities during their free time.

 RPAP has a longstanding record of educating primary care physicians.
 The state of Minnesota continues to provide funding for the program as part of the University of Minnesota (UMN) allocation.
-More than 122 communities in Minnesota and western Wisconsin have participated, with populations ranging in size from 1,000 to 30,000.
-The current RPAP class (2017-2018) has 36 students.
-The largest class (2006-2007) had 46 students and the smallest class (1983-1984) had 19 students.
+More than 125 communities in Minnesota and western Wisconsin have participated, with populations ranging in size from 1,000 to 30,000.

 RPAP is a community-based, clinical continuity of care experience during the third year of medical school.
 Students apply, are interviewed, and are then matched to a rural community where they spend 9 months of training under the mentorship of a primary preceptor.
 Being the only medical student in a community presents ample opportunities to acquire hands-on experience in a variety of procedures and specialties.
 RPAP students experience the full scope of rural primary care while fulfilling several required experiences in surgery, women’s health, pediatrics, emergency medicine, orthopedics, and urology.
 Students are able to follow patients for 9 months.
 This creates the opportunity to see a patient through prenatal care, delivery and then well-child visits, or the diagnosis of a surgical problem, surgery, post-op recovery and then return to primary care.
 The length of the experience and small size of the community also promote student involvement in the business of providing health care services through the clinic and the hospital, and in community-based efforts to deliver health education and promote health improvement.